isc-projects/bind9/doc/arm/reference.rst

 If there are no :any:`view` statements in the config file, a default view that matches any client is automatically created in class IN.
-Any :any:`zone` statements specified on the top level of the configuration file are considered to be part of this default view, and the ``options`` statement applies to the default view.
+Any :any:`zone` statements specified on the top level of the configuration file are considered to be part of this default view, and the :namedconf:ref:`options` statement applies to the default view.
 If any explicit :any:`view` statements are present, all :any:`zone` statements must occur inside :any:`view` statements.